-- When building your tea tray, the preferred order is scones on top, sweets and fruit in the middle, and the savories–wee tarts and sandwiches–on the bottom layer.
+- When building your tea tray, the preferred order is scones on top, sweets and fruit in the middle and the savouries–wee tarts and sandwiches–on the bottom layer.

 - Your freezer (or your local grocer) is your friend when preparing your tea party.
 Sandwiches need to be made fresh, but you can freeze much of your baked goods.

-- Allow 5 savory items per person, 3 or 4 different types of sweets.
+- Allow 5 savoury items per person, 3 or 4 different types of sweets.

 Today’s Lesson 1: How to Make Tea

 If you go with loose tea, the general guideline is to allow for 1 tsp per person, 1 tsp for the pot, and allow 10 ounces per person.
 Use a tea strainer and pour into cups.
-You may wish to fill your tea pot with tap water, pour into a measuring cup to determine how many cups your pot will hold.
+You may wish to fill your teapot with tap water, pour it into a measuring cup to determine how many cups your pot will hold.